 Radiation therapy uses precisely directed and calibrated x-rays in an attempt to eliminate cancer cells that may remain after surgical removal of a breast tumor.
 Radiation is most commonly used after limited breast surgery (lumpectomy).
 In selected cases it may be recommended to treat the chest wall after total removal of the breast (mastectomy).
-There may be indications in certain patients to consider treatment of the lymph nodes under the arm (axilla) and the collarbone (supraclavicular area).
+There may be indications in certain patients to consider treatment of the lymph nodes under the arm (axilla), chest bone (internal mammary), and the collarbone (supraclavicular area).

 Whole breast radiation has been the standard technique used after lumpectomy for over 30 years and it has a proven long-term track record for efficacy and safety.
 It involves daily treatment, Monday-Friday, generally for a total of three to six weeks.
 This treatment course often includes a lumpectomy boost treatment which is given daily over the last one or two weeks of the treatment course.
-The radiation boost is directed only to the lumpectomy area and spares the other areas of the breast continued treatment.
+The radiation boost is directed only to the lumpectomy area and spares the other areas of the breast at that point.

-Recent data indicates that a shorter overall radiation course of 3 to 4.5 weeks (hypofractionation) is a reasonable alternative to the traditional 6-week treatment program for many patients.
+Robust data indicates that a shorter overall radiation course of 3 to 4.5 weeks (hypofractionation) is a reasonable alternative to the traditional 6-week treatment program for many patients.

 Some patients may benefit from being treated in a prone position (lying on stomach) as opposed to the more standard supine position (lying on back).
-In certain instances this technique may allow lower chest wall, lung and heart radiation exposure.